andrew-wilkes/password-manager/README.md

 ## Password Database File Format

-We will store a sequence of bytes comprised of IV (16 bytes) + encrypted data bytes
+We will store a sequence of bytes comprised of IV (16 bytes) + encrypted data bytes.

 The file will be saved with a `.pwd` extension that means **password data**.